-- Applicant obtains preliminary legal advice from Monitoring Officer; - Applicant officer creates an application using the Cycomms Web Viewer on the NAFN website; - SPoC Officer at NAFA triages and accepts the application into the Cyclops system; - SPoC Officer uses Cyclops to update the application details and completes the SPoC report; - Approval is sought from the Designated Person (DP); - If approval given, Monitoring Officer organises paperwork for court and DP proceeds to court; - SPoC receives signed court documents and sends requests to Communications Service Provider (CSP): - SPoC receives results back from CSP and returns results to Applicant; - Applicant accesses the Web Viewer and downloads results; - Original copy of application lodged with Governance Team.
+- Applicant obtains preliminary legal advice from Monitoring Officer; - Applicant officer creates an application using the Cycomms Web Viewer on the NAFN website; - SPoC Officer at NAFA triages and accepts the application into the Cyclops system; - SPoC Officer uses Cyclops to update the application details and completes the SPoC report; - Approval is sought from the Designated Person (DP); - If approval given, Monitoring Officer organises paperwork for court and the applicant and the DP proceeds to court, accompanied by a member of the legal team wherever possible; - SPoC receives signed court documents and sends requests to Communications Service Provider (CSP); - SPoC receives results back from CSP and returns results to Applicant; - Applicant accesses the Web Viewer and downloads results; - Original copy of application lodged with Governance Team.

-8.5 Urgent Authorisations
+8.6 Urgent Authorisations

 By virtue of the fact that an authorisation under RIPA is not approved until signed off by a Magistrates Court, urgent oral authorisations are not available.

-8.6 Application Forms
+8.7 Application Forms